dtrckd/pymake/Readme.md

 ### Directory Structure

 By default, pymake will use the configuration in the ~/.pymake directory.
 To create your own project use `pymake init`.
-It is design to makes easy the creation and sharing of models and design of experimentation.
+It is designed to makes easy the creation and sharing of models and design of experimentations.
 The pymake arborescence has the following directory :

 * `model/` contains models -- selection with the `-m` options,
 * `script/` contains scripts for action, -- selection with the `--script` options